jschnab/milliped/README.md

 `SimpleBrowser` is configured to download the HTML code of every page previously queued for harvesting and store it in compressed archives that follow the naming pattern `harvest_x.bz2` where `x` is the file number.
-This is because file size is capped at 100MB so once a file reaches this size a new file is produced.
+File size is capped at 100MB so once a file reaches this size a new file is produced.

 Finally, we run the data extraction step: